 Depreciation of Rental Merchandise.
 We depreciate our rental merchandise using the income forecasting method.
-The income forecasting method of depreciation does not consider salvage value and does not allow the depreciation of rental merchandise during periods when it is not generating rental revenue.
-For income tax purposes we depreciate our merchandise using the modified accelerated cost recovery system, or MACRS, with a three-year life.
+The income forecasting method of depreciation we use does not consider salvage value and does not allow the depreciation of rental merchandise during periods when it is not generating rental revenue.
+The objective of this method of depreciation is to provide for consistent depreciation expense while the merchandise is on rent.